NaseemAhamed/library-management-service/README.md

 The above diagram available at the *root directory* elucidates the business logic and the implemented code flow.

 ### Validation requirements
-- Each user has a borrowing limit of 2 books
+- Each user has a borrowing limit of 2 books.
-- Only 1 copy of a book can be borrowed by the user
+- Only 1 copy of a book can be borrowed by the user.

 ### Assumptions
 - The user who has borrowed the book can only return the book.